 Unit- IV: Electromagnetic Induction

-Electromagnetic Induction; Faraday’s law, induced emf and current; lenz’s law, Eddy currents, Self and mutual inductance.
+Electromagnetic Induction; Faraday’s law.
+Induced emf and current; Lens’s law, Eddy currents, Self and mutual inductance.

 AC generator and transformer.